 Jerry Reinsdorf, Chairman

-During his 30-plus year tenure as chairman of the Chicago White Sox, Jerry Reinsdorf's two professional sports teams – the White Sox and Chicago Bulls of the NBA – have delivered seven World Championship titles to the city of Chicago and its sports fans.
+During his 30-plus year tenure as chairman of the Chicago White Sox, Jerry Reinsdorf's two professional sports teams – the White Sox and Chicago Bulls – have delivered seven world championship titles to the city of Chicago and its fans.

 Fulfilling a dream that began as a baseball fan growing up in Brooklyn during the 1930s and 1940s, Reinsdorf accepted the Commissioner's Trophy from Bud Selig on October 26, 2005, after the White Sox swept their way to the team's first World Series Championship since 1917.

-The championship was the first by a Chicago baseball team in 88 years and was celebrated by a ticker-tape parade, attended by nearly 2 million Chicagoans, that ran from U.S. Cellular Field through many of the city's neighborhoods and finished in downtown Chicago.
+The championship was the first by a Chicago baseball team in 88 years and was celebrated by a ticker-tape parade, attended by nearly 2 million Chicagoans, that ran from Guaranteed Rate Field through many of the city's neighborhoods and finished in downtown Chicago.
 At the rally, first baseman Paul Konerko presented Reinsdorf with the ball from the final out of Game 4 of the World Series.

 The White Sox have reached the postseason five times during Reinsdorf's tenure, most recently in 2008 when they captured the American Central Division title in a one-game playoff.
 The Sox also claimed division titles in 1983, 1993, 2000 and 2005.

-Reinsdorf begins his 32nd season as chairman of the White Sox in 2012 and could match club founder Charles Comiskey (1900-31) for the longest ownership tenure in franchise history at the completion of the 2012 season.
-The Sox have gone 2,528-2,368 (.516) during Reinsdorf's 31 seasons, and every one of the club's Top 20 single-season attendance totals have come during Reinsdorf's tenure, including a franchise-record 2.95 million fans in 2006.
+Reinsdorf begins his 35th season as chairman of the White Sox in 2015, having matched club founder Charles Comiskey (1900-31) for the longest ownership tenure in franchise history.
+The Sox have gone 2,749-2,633 (.511) during Reinsdorf's 34 seasons, and every one of the club's top 20 single-season attendance totals have come during Reinsdorf's tenure, including a franchise-record 2.95 million fans in 2006.

-Reinsdorf and the White Sox received three prestigious honors in 2012 for their commitment to the community.
-In June, Reinsdorf travelled to Washington D.C. to accept the Jefferson Award, one of the nation's top honors for community service and volunteerism, known as the "Nobel Prize for Public Service."
-Past recipients of this honor include General Colin Powell, Oprah Winfrey, Supreme Court Justice Sandra Day O'Connor and Peyton Manning.
-In August, Reinsdorf received the Barnes and Thornburg Jackie Robinson Award for diversity in the workplace, and in November, Reinsdorf and the White Sox were honored by Commissioner Bud Selig with the Commissioner's Award for Philanthropic Excellence for the club's Volunteer Corps.
+Reinsdorf and the White Sox have received four prestigious honors over the past few years in recognition of the franchise's ongoing commitment to giving back to the community.
+In June 2011, Reinsdorf traveled to Washington D.C. to accept the Jefferson Award, one of the nation's top honors for community service and volunteerism, known as the "Nobel Prize for Public Service."
+In August 2011, Reinsdorf received the Barnes and Thornburg Jackie Robinson Award for diversity in the workplace, and in November 2011, Reinsdorf and the White Sox were honored by Commissioner Bud Selig with the Commissioner's Award for Philanthropic Excellence for the club's Volunteer Corps.
+In September 2012, Reinsdorf and the White Sox were again recognized nationally, receiving the Steve Patterson Award for Excellence in sports philanthropy for the team's Volunteer Corps program.

 In response to President Barack Obama's inauguration-day call to service, Reinsdorf and the White Sox created the White Sox Volunteer Corps in 2009 to support the Chicagoland community through service.
-The Corps, now consisting of staff, players and over 5,000 fan volunteers, has mobilized to provide more than 6,300 hours of community service during its two years of existence, including work renovating Chicago Public Schools, remodeling local Boys & Girls Clubs and donating time at the Greater Chicago Food Depository.
+The Corps, now consisting of staff, players and over 6,200 fan volunteers, has mobilized to provide more than 28,000 hours of community service during its four years of existence, including work renovating Chicago Public Schools, remodeling local Boys & Girls clubs and donating time at the Greater Chicago Food Depository.

-Both of Reinsdorf's sports franchises have donated millions of dollars to causes in the Chicago community through a variety of efforts, including Chicago White Sox Charities and CharitaBulls.
-Chicago White Sox Charities has donated more than $5.1 million to Chicagoland organizations in the past four years, moving the team's non-profit arm beyond $18 million in cumulative giving since its inception.
+Both of Reinsdorf's sports franchises have donated millions of dollars to causes in the Chicago community through a variety of efforts, including Chicago White Sox Charities and Chicago Bulls Charities.
+Chicago White Sox Charities has donated more than $12 million to Chicagoland organizations in the past seven years, moving the team's non-profit arm to nearly $21 million in cumulative giving since its inception.

-In June 2012 at U.S Cellular Field, the White Sox will host the fifth annual "Double Duty Classic," a high school baseball All-Star Game featuring many of the nation's top inner-city baseball players.
-The Classic, named for Negro League great Ted "Double Duty" Radcliffe, celebrates the community's pride in the Negro League East-West All-Star Games, held annually at Comiskey Park in Chicago from the 1930s until the 1960s, while a symposium before the game teaches the players about the game's history and importance.
+In July 2015 at Guaranteed Rate Field, the White Sox will host the eighth annual "Double Duty Classic," a high school baseball All-Star Game featuring many of the nation's top inner-city baseball players.
+The Classic, named for Negro League great Ted "Double Duty" Radcliffe, celebrates the community's pride in the Negro League East-West All-Star Games, held annually at Comiskey Park in Chicago from the 1930s until the 1960s, while a symposium before the game teaches players about the game's history and importance.

-During his career in professional sports, Reinsdorf has been responsible for the construction of two new sports facilities in Chicago, Comiskey Park (1991), now U.S. Cellular Field, and the United Center (1994).
-The White Sox and Los Angeles Dodgers opened a state-of-the-art spring training complex, named Camelback Ranch - Glendale, in Phoenix in 2009.
-For much of the past decade, Reinsdorf, the White Sox and the Illinois Sports Facilities Authority have undertaken dramatic offseason renovations to U.S. Cellular Field with the goal of improving the ballpark experience for White Sox fans.
+Reinsdorf has been responsible for the construction of two new sports facilities in Chicago, Comiskey Park (1991), now Guaranteed Rate Field, and the United Center (1994).
+The White Sox and Los Angeles Dodgers opened a state-of-the-art spring training complex, named Camelback Ranch—Glendale, in Phoenix in 2009.
+For much of the past decade, Reinsdorf, the White Sox and the Illinois Sports Facilities Authority have undertaken dramatic offseason renovations to Guaranteed Rate Field with the goal of improving the ballpark experience for White Sox fans.

 Since heading the limited partnership that purchased the Sox in January 1981, Reinsdorf has been involved in Major League Baseball initiatives at an industry-wide level.
-Currently, he is a member of Major League Baseball's Executive Council and serves on the Boards of Major League Baseball Advanced Media, MLB Network, Major League Baseball Enterprises, Inc. and Major League Baseball Properties, Inc. He also serves on the Equal Opportunity, Labor Policy and New Media committees.
+Currently, he serves on the Major League Baseball Business and Media Board, and Reinsdorf also serves on the Diversity and Labor Policy committees.

 Reinsdorf expanded his involvement in professional sports in March 1985 by purchasing controlling interest in the Chicago Bulls.
 During his tenure as chairman of the Bulls, the team has captured six World Championships (1991-93, '96-98).
-In addition to initiating the building of new Comiskey Park, Reinsdorf spearheaded construction of two major facilities for the Bulls.
-The United Center, home for the Bulls and Chicago Blackhawks, opened for the 1994-95 season, and the Bulls began using the Sheri L. Berto Center, their state-of-the-art training facility, in 1992.
+In addition to initiating the building of new Comiskey Park, Reinsdorf initiated construction of three major facilities for the Bulls.
+The United Center, home for the Bulls and Chicago Blackhawks, opened for the 1994-95 season, the Sheri L. Berto Center served as the Bulls training facility from 1992-2014, and the brand new Advocate Center, which opened in 2014 and now serves as the Bulls practice and training facility in downtown Chicago.

 close window print window